Manisprani/DreamConverter/README.md

 Not all SVG elements in the output file are fillable.
 The base case for the recursive conversion ends up in a choice between converting different graphical DXF entities such as lines, circles, etc.

 This is a primitive way of converting the DXF to SVG graphics and initially all conversion was done using this somewhat brute-forced graphical conversion.
 Since the targeted SCADA software expects to set the the fill attribute of SVG tags, solely utilizing this method is not enough to create a workable SVG.

 Instead, as it currently stands, fillable blocks can be created using a specific method, where the entity is transformed into a closed, rectangular and fillable element in the SVG file.
 For now the only support is for completely vertical or horizontal blocks and the component type is hardcoded as `conveyor`.
 Since the method in its current state only checks the coordinate extents of a conveyor block, it can only create rectangular, non-rotated blocks.
 As a result, arcs and rotated conveyors cannot be converted to fillable objects.

 Extending the dictionary in parsing_convention.py with a flag that signals whether the entity should be hard converted or converted as a fillable block would make the conversion more flexible.
 One could also use the `convert_conveyor_block()` method as a template for designing (for instance) similar entities that are to be represented as circles.
 Refining the `convert_conveyor_block()` to create more advanced shapes is also definitely a possibility - the  **ezdxf** module support the acquisition of necessary DXF attributes the **svgwrite** module is capable of creating intricate SVG elements, using the aforementioned attributes.

+### Vertically flipped SVG files

+Tests have shown that some SVG viewers show the SVG image flipped along the Y axis.
+During our converison, we flip the whole SVG vertically by adding the attribute `transform=scale(1,-1)` to the main SVG tag.
+It seems the that not all viewers takes this attribute into consideration.
+Viewers such as Google Chrome, Mozilla Firefox and Microsoft Edge show the SVG correctly, but Inkscape and Safari Explorer do not.
+It remains to be tested if the targeted SCADA software can take the transform attribute into consideration or not.